Outer Ring Road, Chennai

 The Outer Ring Road, officially State Highway 234 (SH 234), is a major transport corridor along the periphery of Chennai Metropolitan Area (CMA) by the Chennai Metropolitan Development Authority (CMDA).
-It is 62 km long connecting GST Road at Perungalathur, GST Road at Vandalur, NH 48 (GWT Road) at Nazarethpettai, NH 716 (CTH Road) at Pattabiram to NH 16 (GNT Road) at Vijayanaallur and to TPP road at Minjur.
+It is 62 km long road connecting GST Road at Perungalathur, GST Road at Vandalur, NH 48 (GWT Road) at Nazarethpettai, CTH Road at Nemilichery to NH 16 (GNT Road) at Vijayanaallur and to TPP road at Minjur.
 On 29 August 2010, the then Tamil Nadu Deputy Chief Minister M. K. Stalin laid the foundation for the first phase of the project from Vandalur to Nemilichery covering a distance of 30 kilometres (19 mi).
-The Chennai ORR generally covers Avadi North, West and South, Redhills, Minjur and Tambaram neighbourhoods.
-Chennai Outer ring road had a plan of Chennai metro rail CMRL which is going to build up at gap between two roads.
+The Chennai ORR generally covers Avadi, Redhills, Minjur and Tambaram neighbourhoods.

 Phases

 The project was developed in 2 phases with 2 segments each.

 Phase 1

 The Phase 1 of the project covers a distance of 29.65 km.
 10 Grade separators at major junctions have been planned along this route.
 It also includes 50 bus bays on both sides and also truck lay-byes for parking of around 100 trucks.
 Phase I of this project was implemented by GMR, and the project was originally expected to be completed by June 2012.
 Phase I was thrown open to the public on 29 August 2014 the then Chief Minister of Tamil Nadu J. Jayalalithaa through Video conferencing.